Milton Historical Society

 Suffolk Resolves House, 1370 Canton Avenue, Milton MAThe Milton Historical Society is a non-profit organization, founded in 1904 to collect, preserve, publish and exhibit artifacts and records relating to the town of Milton.

-The Suffolk Resolves House, 1370 Canton Avenue, Milton MA is the headquarters of the Milton Historical Society and is listed on the National Register of Historic Places because of its significance in colonial history.
+The Suffolk Resolves House, 1370 Canton Avenue, Milton MA is the headquarters of the Milton Historical Society and is listed on the National Register of Historic Places because of its significance in American political history.

 Why we’re here …

-Belcher HouseMilton is a town rich in 400 years of history – history about its people, its places, its institutions.
+Belcher HouseMilton is a town rich in 400 years of history – stories of its people, places, and institutions.

-In its earliest days, Milton was a capitol industrial center.
-In later times, it has been home to five Massachusetts governors, including our current one, and also the birthplace of a US president.
-Milton housed the headquarters and track bed for the nation’s first railroad.
-Of course, it’s also home to the Suffolk Resolves, the very historical political document of defiance against British excesses that contributed substantially to the Declaration of Independence, and to the making of our free nation.
+In its earliest days, Milton was a capital industrial center.
+It has been home to five Massachusetts governors, including our current one, and is the birthplace of a US president.
+Milton housed the headquarters and track bed for the nation’s first commercial railroad.
+Of course, it’s also home to the Suffolk Resolves, which became the colonies' first collective statement against the British government, a precursor to the Declaration of Independence.

-And there’s so much more history the town not only can already boast, but is adding all the time.
+There’s so much more history that the town can boast, and is adding all the time.

 That’s what we do.
 And that’s why we’ve been here for more than 100 years!